andrescabana86/react-minesweeper/README.md

 # REACT MINESWEEPER!
-This is the react-minesweeper version made by me!
+This is the react-minesweeper version made by me!.
+The challenge of this project is to make a version of minesweeper game in less than 5hs.

+## Time spent
+I did the master version in 5h 43m 37s, including production bundle and gh-pages demo link.

 ## Dependencies
 Run docker: